lindahua/EmpiricalRisks.jl/doc/source/riskmodels.rst

 The package provides methods for computing the *total risk* and the derivative of the total risk *w.r.t.* the parameter.

-.. function:: risk(rmodel, theta, x, y)
+.. function:: value(rmodel, theta, x, y)

     Compute the total risk *w.r.t.* the risk model `rmodel`, given